Skip to content

 file.close()

 Also, note that we call file.close() when done writing to close the file and release resources.
+It’s crucial to close files to prevent data corruption and resource leaks.

 Managing File Position Using seek() and tell()